01-edu/public/subjects/java/piscine/IntOperations/README.md

 Create a file `IntOperations.java`.

+Write the following functions:

-Write a function `addTwoIntegers` that returns the sum of two integers passed as parameter.
+- `addTwoIntegers` that returns the sum of two integers passed as parameter.
-Write a function `substractTwoIntegers` that returns subtraction of two integers passed as parameter.
+- `substractTwoIntegers` that subtracts the second parameter from the first parameter, and returns the result.
-Write a function `multiplyTwoIntegers` that returns the multiplication of two integers passed as parameter.
+- `multiplyTwoIntegers` that returns the multiplication of two integers passed as parameter.
-Write a function `divideTwoIntegers` that returns the Euclidian division of two integers passed as parameter.
+- `divideTwoIntegers` that returns the Euclidian division of two integers passed as parameter.
 We ignore the divide by 0 case.

 ### Expected Functions